Queens Park Rangers F.C.: Grounds

-Supporters and rivalries
+Fan base and club culture

-QPR have a modest but loyal fanbase who come from across west London and the home counties.
+QPR have a modest fanbase who come from across west London and the home counties.
 The club have supporters clubs across the world, including the Republic of Ireland, the US, Australia, Norway, and Sierra Leone.
 The club's longest running fanzine is A Kick Up The R's, which has been published every month since August 1987 and is sold at both home and away matches.

 QPR have long-standing rivalries with several other clubs due to the club's location in West London.
 The most notable of these is the West London derby against Chelsea.
 Other rivalries include Brentford, Cardiff City, Millwall, Fulham and Luton.

-The most vocal QPR fans at home games can be found in the Q, P and R Blocks where fans often choose to stand and create the chants which the rest of the support in the Loft and the Stanley Bowles Stand follow.
+The most vocal QPR fans at home games can be found in the Q, P, and R Blocks where fans often choose to stand and create the chants which the rest of the support in the Loft (newly known as the 'Go-Out Stand') and the Stanley Bowles Stand follow.